 \section{Delay equations arising in advertising models}

 We consider a stochastic dynamic model in marketing for problems of optimal advertising.
-We consider, as done in \cite{GozMarSav} and in \cite{GozMar}, stochastic models for optimal advertising starting from the stochastic variant introduced in \cite{GrossVisc}, and also with delay both in the state and in the control, see also \cite{Hartl}.
+We study, as done in \cite{GozMar} and in \cite{GozMarSav}, stochastic models for optimal advertising starting from the stochastic variant introduced in \cite{GrossVisc}, and also with delay both in the state and in the control, see also \cite{Hartl}.
 In this model delay in the control corresponds to lags in the effect of advertisement.
 So we consider, for $t\in[0,T]$, the following controlled stochastic differential equation in $\R$ with delay in the state and in the control:

 In equation \eqref{eq-contr-rit}, $y$ represents the goodwill level, $a_0$ is a constant factor of image deterioration in absence of advertising, $b_0$ is a constant representing an advertising effectiveness factor, $\mu_a(\cdot)$ is the distribution of the forgetting time, and $\mu_b(\cdot)$ is the distribution of the time lag between the advertising expenditure $u$ and the corresponding effect on the goodwill level.
+The diffusion term $\sigma_a y(t)$ accounts for the word of mouth communication, the parameter $\sigma _a$ is the advertising volatility; the diffusion term, $\sigma_b u(t)$ accounts for the effect of advertising, the parameter $\sigma_b$ is the communication effectiveness volatility.
 Moreover, $y_0(0)$ is the level of goodwill at the beginning of the advertising campaign, while $y_0(\cdot)$ is the history of the goodwill level before the initial time, and $u_0(\cdot)$ is the history of the advertising expenditure before the initial time, too.
-We assume the following: \begin{hypothesis} \begin{itemize} \item[(i)] $W$ is a standard Brownian motion in $\R$, and $(\mathcal{F}_t)_{t\geq 0}$ is the augmented filtration generated by $W$; \item[(ii)] $a_0, \,\sigma_a,\, \sigma_b\in \R$, the diffusion term $\sigma_a y(t)$ accounts for the word of mouth communication, the parameter $\sigma _a$ is the advertising volatility; the diffusion term, $\sigma_b u(t)$ accounts for the effect of advertising, the parameter $\sigma_b$ is the communication effectiveness volatility. \item[(iii)] the control strategy $u$ belongs to $\mathcal{U}$ where where $U$ is a convex subset of $\R$; \item[(iv)] $d>0$ is the maximum delay the control takes to affect the system; \item[(v)] $\mu_a,\, \mu_b$ are finite strongly regular measures in $[-d,0]$ that describes the time that respectively the state and the control take to affect the system. \end{itemize} \end{hypothesis} The objective is to minimize, over all controls in $\mathcal {U}$, the following finite horizon cost:
+We assume the following: \begin{hypothesis} \begin{itemize} \item[(i)] $W$ is a standard Brownian motion in $\R$, and $(\mathcal{F}_t)_{t\geq 0}$ is the augmented filtration generated by $W$; \item[(ii)] $a_0, \,\sigma_a,\, \sigma_b\in \R$; \item[(iii)] the control strategy $u$ belongs to $\mathcal{U}$ where where $U$ is a convex subset of $\R$; \item[(iv)] $d>0$ is the maximum delay the control takes to affect the system; \item[(v)] $\mu_a,\, \mu_b$ are finite regular measures in $[-d,0]$ that describe the time that respectively the state and the control take to affect the system. \end{itemize} \end{hypothesis} The objective is to minimize, over all controls in $\mathcal {U}$, the following finite horizon cost: